 Norm Macdonald fans had to know this would happen.
 The comedian has always been deliberately obtuse in the face of conventional wisdom, and it has always hurt his career.
-This is a man who was kicked off SNL’s “Weekend Update” for telling too many O. J. Simpson jokes, a man who went on The View and jokingly insisted to Barbara Walters that not only was Bill Clinton no saint but he “murdered a guy,” a man who once mocked the idea of a YouTube awards show he himself was hosting.
-In an entertainment world increasingly promising no surprises and nothing but the repetition of officially sanctioned ideas, his approach to comedy is subversive, even heretical.
+This is a man who was kicked off SNL’s “Weekend Update” for telling too many O. J. Simpson jokes, who went on The View and jokingly insisted to Barbara Walters that not only was Bill Clinton no saint but he “murdered a guy,” and who once mocked the idea of a YouTube awards show he himself was hosting.
+In an entertainment world promising nothing but the repetition of officially sanctioned ideas, his approach to comedy is subversive, heretical.
 And with his new Netflix show set to premiere, the bien pensants are jumping down his throat.

-Don’t get the wrong idea: Macdonald is not one of those comedians whose brand is “politically incorrect,” and his own politics remain somewhat mysterious.
-In fact, his comedy is generally apolitical, which is to say that it shuns the notion of politics as a matter of obvious right and risible wrong and rejects the point-and-sneer approach.
-In rare moments when he expresses a sincere opinion, it is wrapped in humility and disavowals of his own expertise.
+Now, Macdonald is not one of those comedians whose brand is “politically incorrect.”
+His own politics remain somewhat mysterious.
+Actually, his comedy is generally apolitical, which is to say that it doesn’t treat politics as a matter of obvious right and risible wrong.
+And when Norm expresses a sincere opinion, it tends to come wrapped in humility or self-deprecation.

-But this, of course, is at odds with the current environment, and Macdonald is paying the price.
-In an interview with The Hollywood Reporter, he addressed the Me Too movement, expressing the view that damning the accused removes the possibility of forgiveness, and lamenting what he described as the new model of “admit wrongdoing and you’re finished.”
-Referring to Louis CK and Roseanne Barr, whom he considers personal friends, he said he put them in touch and has sympathy for their situations.
+But this is at odds with the current environment, as Macdonald found out after an interview with The Hollywood Reporter in which he turned a skeptical eye to the Me Too movement: arguing that damning the accused removes the possibility of forgiveness and describing the new model as “admit wrongdoing and you’re finished.”
+About Louis CK and Roseanne Barr, his friends, he said he put them in touch and feels sorry for them.
 “Of course, people will go, ‘What about the victims?’” he said.
 “But you know what?
 The victims didn’t have to go through that.”

 Objectionable?
-Certainly that last part seems so, although as Kat Rosenfield points out it is more ambiguous in context.
-So naturally, within hours Vulture, Business Insider, AV Club, Uproxx, and other online outlets had run critical takes on the interview and on Macdonald himself.
-Prominent comedians criticized Netflix for giving him a platform.
+Maybe that last part, although as Kat Rosenfield points out it is more ambiguous in context.
+In any case, within hours Vulture, Business Insider, AV Club, Uproxx, and other online outlets had run critical takes on the interview and on Macdonald himself.
+Prominent comedians criticized Netflix for “giving him a platform.”
 Twitter was aflame, and Macdonald’s scheduled appearance on NBC’s Tonight Show was canceled.
-This morning, he apologized, but outlets like Deadline.com and USA Today have attempted to launch their own outrage cycles.
+This morning, he apologized, but outlets like Deadline.com and USA Today have attempted to launch new outrage cycles.

-Macdonald’s stature in the comedy world is not at risk.
-He’s dealt with such backlashes before, and he’ll continue to live comfortably — he still has that Netflix show, after all.
-But the incontinence and dishonesty of his critics nonetheless deserve attention, testifying as they do to the refusal of some Americans to tolerate the idea of an unwoke public figure.
-What is at stake is not Macdonald’s right to get a few laughs, but the modern inability to stand more than one way of talking, joking, performing, or listening — and the potential exodus of any contrarian or independent thinkers away from mainstream entertainment.
+Though Macdonald’s stature in the comedy world is not at risk, the incontinence and dishonesty of his critics nonetheless deserve attention.
+They attest to how deeply uncomfortable the notion of an unwoke public figure makes some people.
+What is at stake is not Macdonald’s right to get a few laughs, but the modern inability to stand more than one way of talking, joking, performing, or listening, and the potential exodus of any contrarian or independent thinkers away from mainstream entertainment.

-It all reminds me of a clip that’s now 21 years old, from an appearance Macdonald made as a panelist on Bill Maher’s ABC show Politically Incorrect.
+It’s all quite depressing.
+But the silver lining is that the episode reminds me of a Norm Maconald clip, one that dates back to an appearance Macdonald made 21 years ago as a panelist on Bill Maher’s ABC show Politically Incorrect.
 The panel, which included a travel writer, a singer, and a then-still-conservative Arianna Huffington, was discussing the wisdom of granting China most-favored-nation status in international trade.
 Huffington attacked the idea, while Maher opined that China was, “historically, a very isolationist country.”
 Throughout the discussion, Macdonald was mostly silent, looking at the floor.
 But at the end he piped up.
 “People forget a very important thing,” he said.
 “The Chinese are a lot smarter than us.”

 It was classic Norm: unpretentious, mischievous, irreverent, and the only funny thing that anyone said on the show.
 With one riposte, Macdonald showed why comedy is comedy and public affairs is public affairs.
-He was right then, and he’s right now.
+He was right then.
+He’s right now.